Frozen Embryo Transfer (FET): Tips, Timeline & Process

 Embryo transfer is one of the most important steps of the IVF cycle, so you should be well-prepared for it.
 In order to increase the chance of IVF success, consider the following tips the night before embryo transfer:

-- Ask your doctor if you should take any medication (including progesterone);
+· Ask your doctor if you need to take any medications, such as progesterone.

-- Ask your doctor if your bladder should be full for transfer;
+·Ask your doctor if your bladder should be full for the transfer;

 Frozen Embryo Transfer Procedure Step-by-Step